joergschultzelutter/core-aprs-client/docs/configuration_subsections/config_beacon.md

 | `aprsis_beacon_altitude_ft`      | `int`     | `824`             | Changes your bot's altitude setting.
 Details: [aprs101.pdf](https://github.com/wb2osz/aprsspec) chapter 8.
 Note that the value needs to be specified in `feet` and not in `meters`.                                                                                                                                                                            |
 | `aprsis_beacon_interval_minutes` | `int`     | `30` (30 minutes) | Defines your bot's beaconing interval in minutes.
 Default is ```30``` (minutes).
 Changing this setting to a smaller value is not recommended.                                                                                                                                                                                                                  |

+> [!NOTE]
+> `aprsis_beacon_altitude_ft` is an optional field.
+You are not required to supply this information.
+If you omit this field's value, no altitude data will get transmitted as part of the APRS beacon.
+> Rule of thumb: Either provide a numeric value or leave the string empty (`aprsis_beacon_altitude_ft =`).
+Alplanumeric content will result in a `ValueError`)

 The respective section from `core-aprs-client`'s config file lists as follows:

 ```